Ajita2015/Apache-Spark-Under-the-hood--WordCount/README.md

 [![screenshot_1509488132.png](https://s19.postimg.org/b7wm67yer/screenshot_1509488132.png)](https://postimg.org/image/e1zrjo0kv/)

 So this **Job** was further divided into two stages, one for Stage0: reduceByKey and the other for Stage1: collect(our last code).
-Since we used reduceByKey it
+Since we used reduceByKey it, try to minimize the number of shuffles and the amount of data shuffled.
+Shuffles are expensive operations; all shuffle data must be written to disk and then transferred over the network.

 ## DAG for Stage1: Collect
 [![screenshot_1509488721.png](https://s19.postimg.org/tq0yqct0j/screenshot_1509488721.png)](https://postimg.org/image/lxaaydn1b/)